valkey-io/valkey-rfc/Bloom.md

 This API can be used to check if item/s exist in a bloom object.
 Response is the Array reply format with one or more Integer replies (one for each item argument provided).

-1 indicates the item exists (based on false positve rate).
-0 indicates the item does not exist (based on false positve rate).
+1 indicates the item exists (based on false-positive rate).
+0 indicates the item does not exist (based on false-positive rate).
 ```
 (integer) 1
 (integer) 1